When you search for ‘passive income ideas‘ online, you’re bombarded with endless listicles promising quick and easy riches, like:

 I’ll share what I’ve learned from my own successes and failures, and which strategies are actually worth your time and effort.

-1. Creating an Online Course
+1. Creating an online course

 You’ve probably heard that online courses are a goldmine of passive income.